NL33/electron-git/z-next.md

 stayed that way until new update

 # Javascript from Apple Events in Chrome
+-temp measure:
+    -turn this off unles people have the chrome option turned on.
+    -then, give people instructions about it.

 - Right now, searching chrome tabs is turned off, as is the favicon. because of issue of whether use has to turn on javascript from Apple Events.
 If this changes, change the following:
   - search box: put back in search chrome tabs